 The Brondell RO system is the most expensive of the three I’ve mentioned so far at just over $300 currently.

 For this reason, it is my third pick.

-Also, it doesn’t include the re-mineralization filter or have as many reviews as my top two picks.
+Also, it doesn’t include the mineral filter cartridge and has fewer reviews than my top two picks.

 If you have enough room for the APEC or the iSpring systems, those are your best bets.

 How to Remineralize RO Water

-If you chose to purchase the Brondell Circle system or any other system that does not include pH boost or a re-mineralization filter, there is one way I can suggest to add minerals back to your water.
+If you chose to purchase the Brondell Circle system or any other system that doesn’t include pH boost or a mineral filter cartridge, here’s how to remineralize RO water.

 When you take this route, you won’t need to install any extra parts, and you cut back on the plastic waste you create.

-There are several alkaline water bottles available with cartridges inside the bottle that add minerals back into your RO water to raise the pH.
+There are several alkaline water filter bottles available with cartridges inside the bottle that add minerals back into your RO water to raise the pH.

-My only problem with these bottles is the mixed reviews.
+My one gripe with these bottles is the mixed reviews I read.

 Some people love them while others have noted that they sweat and don’t hold temperature well.